- See a full list of publications

 Alice studied for her BA, MPhil and PhD at the University of Cambridge at Girton and then Darwin College.
 She completed a postdoctoral research fellowship at the interdisciplinary Centre for Advanced Studies at the University of Nottingham.
 She has taught at Université Paris VII: Denis Diderot; Université Paris III: Sorbonne Nouvelle, and Cambridge.

 Alice's research and teaching interests are in 20th and 21st century Anglophone literature.
-She has a particular interest in the areas of medical humanities, literature and the body, cultural representations of disability and autobiographical fiction.
+She has a particular interest in the areas of disability studies, medical humanities, literature and the body, cultural representations of disability and autobiographical fiction.

 In 2013, Alice was one of ten academics chosen as ‘New Generation Thinkers’ by the Arts and Humanities Research Council and the BBC.